Cyc1e183/PHP-Webshell-Dataset/README.md

 # PHP-Webshell-Dataset
-We construct a cleaned data set to facilitate subsequent related research via collecting 17 existing Webshell data sets on Github.
+We construct a cleaned dataset of webshell consisting of **2,917** samples from 17 webshell collection projects

 |  #   |                       Github projects                        |
 | :--: | :----------------------------------------------------------: |